Skip to Main Content

 1941

 A. Philip Randolph and Bayard Rustin organize a March on Washington to protest discrimination in defense industries during World War II.
-Randolph and Rustin called off the march after President Roosevelt signed an executive order barring discrimination in defense industries
+Randolph and Rustin called off the march after President Roosevelt signed an executive order barring discrimination in defense industries.

-NAACP Youth Council News Bulletin
+NAACP Youth Council News Bulletin, excerpts

 December 1947